josepabloquesadamolina/Applied-Quantum-Machine-Learning/README.md

 1. https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0206653
 2. https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0244026

+In the NBMF, an input matrix **A** is decomposed into the product of two low-rank matrices **BC**, subjected to non-negative and binary constraints, respectively.

 The folders in this repository are organized as follows:

 - The folder called **Implementation** contains a jupyter notebook file called **NBMF.ipynb** which has the full implementation of the method with detailed comments explaining the functionality of each cell; the dataset of facial images **faces.h5**; the files containing the graphs of generated embeddings (.pkl extension) and corresponding embedding time lists (.csv extension), for three different instance sizes.